-Below are the proposed methods for an existing dog exercise area at Attadale Reserve to become fenced, let us know what you think below!
+We asked the community what they thought about the proposed methods for an existing dog exercise area at Attadale Reserve to become fenced.

 - Method 1: Partially fenced, along the Burke Drive roadside with a number of gates for access

 - Method 2: Fully fenced area within Attadale Reserve approximately 25,000sqm in size and located approximately 40m from Burke Drive and 35m from the riverside pathway.
 This area is an addition to the dog exercise area and will NOT restrict dogs to just the fenced area at Attadale Reserve.

 We contacted the Councillor Robins for comment about the proposed fenced area and she referred to the rationale she put forward with her original motion, which begins:

 “..residents have contacted me asking about the possibility of the City of Melville providing a dog exercise area as there are none provided in the local area.”
 Click the link below to see the Council Minutes.

 Cr Robins told us that City of Melville residents were taking it on themselves to go to other local government areas where fenced dog exercise areas were available, which is one of the reasons she thought the project worthwhile.

 A notice of motion carried at 17 July 2018 meeting concerning the construction of a fenced dog area requested a report for presentation at an Elected Members Information Session included, but not limited to:

 - Possible options for a location for a fenced dog area.
 Locations to be considered were John Connell Reserve, Piney Lakes Reserve, Burke Drive and others